A slightly rushed solo meander through Croatia, where I debate the logic of Europe in August.

 I started with three days in Dubrovnik.
 Dubrovnik in August is very touristy and very crowded; I wouldn’t go again.
 Read more about Dubrovnik here.

 Next I went to Split.
 Split was a lot more laid back and a surprisingly great place to relax.
-I was three days in Split and could have stayed longer.
+I was three days in Split and could easily have stayed longer.
 More about Split here.

 Next I detoured to Zagreb, which must rank as one of the quietest capital cities.
 Again I stayed three days; two would have been enough.
 Read more here about my favourite museum in Zagreb